andrelkj/yodapp/README.md

 This is a better option because it's format uses more properties, making the element search more specific.

 ---
+## Deploying App to CLoud

+Heroku was being used to deploy our app servers, but now we're moving to a free version substitute called Fly that we'll do the same.

+Fly Cloud works through code lines only inside Power Shell (on Windows).
+Terminal will work for macOS.

+---
 ## 2.13.
 Keywords

 * **_headless_** - receive <u>"true" or "false"</u> to show the page while running the test